 Please Note: This position is contingent upon pending funding approval.

-Innovations for Poverty Action anticipates the need for a Right-Fit Evidence (RFE) Engagement Manager to develop and oversee the delivery of a portfolio of Monitoring, Evaluation and Learning (MEL) advisory services for IPA’s Financial Inclusion Program.
+Innovations for Poverty Action anticipates the need for a Program Manager to develop and oversee the delivery of a portfolio of advisory services for IPA’s Financial Inclusion Program.

 Innovations for Poverty Action (IPA) is a global research and policy nonprofit that discovers and promotes effective solutions to global poverty problems.
 As its core business, IPA brings together researchers and decision-makers to design, rigorously evaluate, and refine these solutions and their applications, ensuring that the evidence created is used to improve the lives of the world’s poor.
 IPA has conducted hundreds of randomized evaluations across sectors, learning both whether programs work, and how they can work better.

-Complementing this core business, the Right-Fit Evidence Unit at IPA is a new effort aimed at helping organizations build strong and tailored Monitoring, Evaluation and Learning (MEL) systems of their own, which balance the need for information on impact with operational data to support management decisions.
-The Financial Inclusion Program (FIP) has a growing portfolio of Right-Fit Evidence projects and continues to take on new advisory projects, including capacity-building for financial services providers in Honduras to mystery shopping to inform the implementation of Uganda’s National Financial Inclusion Strategy.
+The Financial Inclusion Program (FIP) has a growing portfolio of advisory projects, including capacity-building for financial services providers in Honduras and mystery shopping to inform the implementation of Uganda’s National Financial Inclusion Strategy.
 The Program is now developing a new engagement with a large bilateral donor to assess the state of women’s financial health in two countries (in Africa and Asia) and develop and pilot approaches that can successfully leverage financial inclusion for greater women’s empowerment.
-The Financial Inclusion Program plans to expand its Right Fit Evidence activities by continuing to provide consulting and direct services to implementers, donors, and governments, with the goal of helping them figure out what reliable data and evidence to gather, how to do it in a cost-effective way, and how to make the promise of data-informed programmatic decisions a reality.
+The Financial Inclusion Program plans to expand its advisory activities by continuing to provide consulting and direct services to implementers, donors, and governments, with the goal of helping them figure out what reliable data and evidence to gather, how to do it in a cost-effective way, and how to make the promise of data-informed programmatic decisions a reality.

-IPA’s Financial Inclusion Program is seeking an RFE Engagement Manager to continue to develop and execute consulting and direct service engagements related to IPA’s financial inclusion portfolio.
-You will report directly to the Director of Financial Inclusion, although you will have the opportunity to collaborate with IPA’s Right-Fit Evidence Unit frequently.
-You will be part of a small central team leading IPA’s global work on financial inclusion and will be responsible for positioning the team for ambitious growth in its portfolio of RFE/consulting engagements.
+IPA’s Financial Inclusion Program is seeking a Program Manager to continue to develop and execute consulting and direct service engagements related to IPA’s financial inclusion portfolio.
+You will report directly to the Director of Financial Inclusion.
+You will be part of a small central team leading IPA’s global work on financial inclusion and will be responsible for positioning the team for ambitious growth in its portfolio of advisory engagements.

 - Lead the execution of a portfolio of consulting engagements related to financial inclusion, as the primary interface for a wide range of clients –NGOs, governments, private companies, donors, etc.

-- Work closely with clients to develop tailor-made solutions for their MEL needs, and support their implementation
+- Work closely with clients to develop tailor-made solutions for their evidence needs, and support their implementation

 - Advise IPA country teams and their RCT implementing partners on monitoring systems beyond impact evaluations

-- Participate in the development and ongoing adaptation of the strategy of the Financial Inclusion Program with regards to its RFE portfolio
+- Participate in the development and ongoing adaptation of the strategy of the Financial Inclusion Program with regards to its project

 - Master’s degree in development economics, international public policy, or a related field.
 MBAs also encouraged.